 These guidelines represent an integral part of the company's internal control system, and are designed, amongst other things, to ensure proper internal and external financial reporting.
 The planning and control processes serve as an early warning system, and simultaneously as the basis to evaluate the effectiveness of the controlling measures being implemented.
 In addition to the report to the Management Board containing the main indicators, there are also monthly performance reviews in the operating units, which continue on a hierarchical manner in line with the integrated planning and reporting processes.
-In addition to vertical integration, the main feature of the planning and reporting processes is the convergence between internal and external reporting.
+In addition to vertical integration, the main feature of the planning and reporting.
 Moreover, in the planning phase reporting already focuses on the opportunities and risks related to the plausibility of achieving planning targets.